-Do not take Microgynon 30 if you have, or have had:
+Do not take Microgynon 30 ED if you have, or have had:

-- any blood clotting disorders such as Protein C deficiency, Protein S deficiency, Leiden Factor V mutation, Antithrombin III deficiency or other inherited blood clotting conditions - a confirmed blood test showing: - increased levels of homocysteine - antiphospholipid antibodies (APLAs) e.g. anticardiolipinantibodies and lupus anticoagulant.
-These may increase your risk for blood clots or pregnancy losses (miscarriage) - major surgery after which you have not been able to move around for a period of time - angina (chest pain) - a mini-stroke (also known as TIA or transient ischaemic attack) - migraine, where you have also had problems with seeing, speaking or had or weakness or numbness in any part of your body - high risk of blood clots due to conditions such as diabetes with blood vessel damage, severe high blood pressure or severe high or low level of fats in your blood - pancreatitis (an inflammation of the pancreas) associated with high levels of fatty substances in your blood - severe liver disease and your liver function has not returned to normal - cancer that may grow under the influence of sex hormones (e.g. of the breast or the genital organs) - a benign or malignant liver tumour - unexplained vaginal bleeding.
+- angina (chest pain) - a mini-stroke (also known as TIA or transient ischaemic attack) - migraine, accompanied by visual symptoms, speech disability, or weakness or numbness in any part of your body

+- diabetes mellitus with blood vessel damage - pancreatitis (an inflammation of the pancreas) associated with high levels of fatty substances in your blood - severe liver disease and your liver function has not returned to normal - cancer that may grow under the influence of sex hormones (e.g. of the breast or the genital organs) - a benign or malignant liver tumour - unexplained vaginal bleeding.

 If any of these conditions appear for the first time while using the Pill, stop taking it at once and tell your doctor.
-In the meantime, use nonhormonal (barrier) methods of contraception (such as condoms or a diaphragm).
+In the meantime, use non-hormonal (barrier) methods of contraception (such as condoms or a diaphragm).